 How do I choose earplugs for a multi-day festival like Glastonbury?

-Look for three things: (1) flat-filter design, so music sounds clear rather than muffled; (2) independent certification of the noise reduction claim, meaning a Notified Body test report, not just a manufacturer’s stated SNR; (3) medical-grade silicone and reusability, so you can wash and reuse across five days.
+Look for three things: (1) a reusable silicone design that brings the volume down to a safer level without the underwater muffle of foam; (2) independent certification of the noise reduction claim, meaning a Notified Body test report, not just a manufacturer’s stated SNR; (3) medical-grade silicone and reusability, so you can wash and reuse across five days.
 The BOLLSEN Music SoundPRO meets all three at £26.95.